-With the amplifier in the standby state, selecting transmit results in the application of helix and collector voltages to the TWT, allowing RF transmission.
+With the amplifier in the standby state, selecting the transmit state results in the application of helix and collector voltages to the TWT, allowing RF transmission.
 In the transmit state, the RF output power and the TWT helix current monitor features are operational and the control of gain is possible using the (optional) Digital Electronically Variable Attenuator.